 WHAT TO RECYCLE

-Only recycling items listed below go into the recycling cart/container or the material will not be collected.
+Only recycling items listed below go into the recycling cart/container.

 GLASS CONTAINERS that were previously used for food or beverages.
 These containers may be clear, brown or green glass.

 METAL CONTAINERS refers to aluminum, tin or bi-metal food and beverage containers.

 PLASTIC CONTAINERS that only display the plastic class types #1 & #2 recycling triangle.
 These containers could have been used for food, juice, milk, soda, water; no loose lids.